fmbot-discord/docs/docs/importing.md

 #### The import command keeps saying my files are invalid.

-We only support files from the 'Extended streaming history' package.
+For Spotify we only support files from the 'Extended streaming history' package.
 You can try uploading the `my_spotify_data.zip` or attach each `.json` file separately.

 Still having issues?
 Please open a thread on [our server](https://discord.gg/fmbot).